 - a.
-Safety information for vehicle operations: VC enable in-vehicle systems to provide timely notifications and warnings to drivers and vehicle occupants about potential hazards.
-These notifications are based on information collected from their surroundings.
-Examples include warnings about wrong-way driving, traffic congestion, VRU presence, slippery roads, and other road hazards. - b.
-Safety information for road-transport operations: VC enables vehicles to transmit real-time information to their surroundings, allowing road transport infrastructure operators to improve their traffic management operations.
-This real-time information can lead to the detection of wrong-way driving, traffic congestion, slippery roads, and road hazards, which can be used to improve drivers' response times, service operators' information, and overall traffic management. - c.
-Emergency services: VC can enable first responders and emergency services to accelerate their response by providing real-time information about crashes, road hazards, and other incidents.
-In the future, emergency services could remotely control ADS-equipped vehicles that do not have a fallback user.
+Safety information for vehicle operation: Vehicular communications operations: VC enable in-vehicle systems to provide timely notifications and warnings to drivers and vehicle occupants about potential hazards.
+These notifications can be are based on information received collected from vehicles, road transport infrastructure components, service providers (e.g., weather services), and potentially from road users in the future. their surroundings.
+Examples include warnings about wrong-way driving, traffic congestion, and VRU presence, slippery roads, and other road hazards. - b.
+Safety information for other-road-transport operations: Vehicular communications VC enables vehicles to transmit real-time information to their surroundings, allowing road transport infrastructure operators and service providers to improve their traffic management operations.
+This real-time information can includelead to the detection of wrong-way driving, traffic congestion, slippery roads, and road hazards, which can be used to improve drivers' response times, service operators' information, and overall traffic management. - c.
+Emergency services: Vehicular communications VC can enable a faster response of first responders and emergency vehiclesservices to accelerate their response by providing real-time information about crashes, road hazards, and other incidents.
+In the future, emergency services could remotely control automated driving systems (ADS)-equipped vehicles that do not have a fallback user to clear a route for emergency vehicles.
 Also, see the Optimised traffic signal systems use case below. - d.
-Automated emergency call systems (eCall/AECS): VC enables in-vehicle eCall/AECS systems that can automatically detect the occurrence of a crash to initiate a call to emergency services, providing vital information such as location, crash severity, and vehicle data.
+Automated emergency call systems (eCall/AECS): Vehicular communications VC enables in-vehicle eCall/AECS systems that can automatically detect the occurrence of a crash to initiate a call to emergency services, providing vital information such as location, crash severity, and vehicle data.
 This process can significantly reduce the emergency response times and improve the effectiveness of the emergency response.
-Also, see the Emergency services use case above. - e.
-Collision warning and avoidance: VC can help drivers and vehicles systems detect and avoid potential collisions by sharing reliable, highly accurate, real-time information about their locations, speeds, and trajectories.
+Also, see the Emergency services use case above.

+e.
+Collision warning and avoidance: Vehicular communications VC can help drivers and vehicles systems detect and avoid potential collisions by sharing reliable, highly accurate, real-time information about their locations, speeds, and trajectories.
 This information can be used as additional input for advanced emergency braking systems (AEBS), complementing the in-vehicle sensors, further enhancing collision prevention capabilities.

-VC, combined with good vehicle positioning, can improve both the vehicle's detection capability of the 360° surrounding conditions as well as improving the likelihood that the vehicle is detected by other vehicles.
+Vehicular communications VC, combined with good vehicle positioning, can improve both the vehicle's detection capability of the 360° surrounding conditions as well as improving the likelihood that the vehicle is detected by other vehicles.
 This capability is especially useful in challenging scenarios such as non-line-of-sight and bad weather, where visual recognition by on-board sensors (e.g. radar, camera, lidar) is compromised.